kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 But this is how JavaScript is right now and this rapid change shows no signs of slowing down.
 Newly-released JS libs and frameworks are part of this constant change...we all have to keep up.

 Despite performance concerns, libraries and frameworks solve someone's problem somewhere in the world.
-So a developer familiar with them (at least the popular ones) has value.
+So a developer that's familiar with, at least the popular ones, is a valuable asset.

-This familiarity gives the developer "problem solving-power": the ability to potentially look at a problem and say "this framework is our solution."
+Developers like this have "problem solving-power": the ability to look at a problem and say "this framework is our solution."
 Day job bosses and freelance clients love this.

 You need to make time to learn new JavaScript stuff, frameworks and libraries included.
-You may think there's nothing to lose by not learning them, but there's nothing to gain by <em>not</em> learning them.
+You may think there's nothing to lose by not learning them, but there's nothing to gain as well.
 <h2>The complaints about "unprofessional programming" (whatever that means)</h2>
-However, there are many developers who believe that those who use frameworks and libraries are non-professional "newbies".
+However, lots of developers believe the ones using frameworks and libraries have no value and are unprofessional.
 That libs/frameworks should be completely avoided and we should just use vanilla JavaScript, and they're passionate in their belief.

-I carried this belief once and in all fairness, I became a better JavaScript developer as a result.
+I carried this belief once and to be honest, I became a better JavaScript developer as a result.
 My knowledge of JS fundamentals increased: writing powerful & concise functions, using <code>return</code> correctly, understanding prototypal inheritance, etc.

 So yes, focusing my energy towards learning pure, unadulterated vanilla JS helped me.
 Still, I believe that <strong>the idea that using JavaScript frameworks and libraries is unprofessional is total bullshit.</strong>

-Firstly, my writing lots of vanilla JavaScript has trained me to find ways to write less of it when possible.
-I'm able to produce lots of high-quality code much quicker when a lib or framework gives me a way.
+After spending many hours writing raw JS, you'll want to find ways to write less of it with code abstraction.
+I can produce lots of high-quality code quickly when the right lib or framework lets me do this.

 And what if you're part of a team of developers?
 Using a library or framework helps here because <strong>it provides your team a shared language, making collaboration and communication easier</strong>.

 With React I can tell someone, "solve your problem by using this pre-built component that so-and-so built."
 Much easier than "cut-and-paste this code block that so-and-so wrote but you'll have to ask so-and-so what to do next."
+<h2>Think about about "unprofessional programming" <em>does</em> mean</h2>
 I've said this many MANY times before and I'll say it again:

 <blockquote class="content--blockquote-margin">
-Using JavaScript libraries and frameworks isn't unprofessional; however, using them without understanding the core language fundamentals behind them is.
+Using JavaScript libraries and frameworks isn't unprofessional.
+Using them without understanding the core language fundamentals behind them is.
 </blockquote >

 Yeah, I use React everyday now, but it's because of its above-mentioned thoughtful component model.
 It lets me create huge chunks of UI that are easily reusable and easily editable.